mui/material-ui/docs/pages/blog/mui-x-v6.md

 - [Improved column menu](/x/react-data-grid/column-menu/)

 Another significant step in terms of customization but also usability; the v6 column menu now provides support for icons, menu groups, custom items and actions, and more.
-We’ve redesigned this sub-component to make it as extensible as possible.
+We've redesigned this sub-component to make it as extensible as possible.

 This is part of an overarching effort throughout the life cycle of v6 to refactor all Data Grid panels.